 Here are a few ways to use them…

-- put them in a beautiful glass container with water with floating candles
+- add them to a beautiful glass container with water and floating candles

 - put them around a candles

-- Put them in a mason jar on top of a bed of faux snow and add greens
+- drop them into a mason jar on top of a bed of faux snow and add greens

 - string them along with wooden beads and use as garland